-Edward De Bono, a problem-solving guru, came up with 10 tools to help people think.
+Edward De Bono, a problem-solving expert, came up with 10 tools to help people think.
 They are very effective and simple.
 A little like Covey’s habits, but tools.
 They are called, ‘Direct Attention Thinking Tools’ or DATT.
 One of the tools is ‘O.P.V.’, or ‘Other Person’s View’.
 The tool encourages you to see it from their point of view.
 A very powerful tool.
 We’d encourage you to learn this tool.
 And then to write a Squaredance as if you were your opponent.
 Once completed, ask yourself this question, ‘How does your Squaredance need to change based on their Squaredance?’.

 Imagine a ruler placed vertically on the Squaredance.
 The top of the ruler poking into the ‘Wish’ section and the bottom end of the ruler poking into the ‘Walk’ section.
 Along this ruler you have placed what you want (Wish) and what you begrudgingly could accept (Walk).
 This is your bargaining arena.
 The extent to which you are willing to negotiate.

 Now place your opponent’s ruler on the Squaredance.
 Are they negotiating with the same ruler, just that it is upside down compared to yours?
 Meaning, that your and their bargaining arena is the same.
 If you are, then you have a bargaining arena and can negotiate.
 A successful negotiation is coming out at your walk position, and for you, success is coming away at the wish end of your ruler.

 But what if the rulers don’t overlap?
 This means that there is no bargaining arena.
 Let me bring to this life with a simple car-buying analogy…